Basic Facts

 The State enjoys a temperate climate.
 It is directly influenced by the south-west monsoon and the northeast winter winds.
 The four seasons of Meghalaya are – Spring –March and April, Summer (Monsoon) – May to September, Autumn – October and November and Winter - December to February.

 The Monsoon usually starts by the third week of May and continues right to the end of September and sometimes well into the middle of October.
 The maximum rainfall occurs over the southern slopes of the Khasi Hills, i.e over the Sohra and Mawsynram platforms, which receives the heaviest rainfall in the world.
-The average rainfall in the State is 12,000 mm
+The average rainfall in the State is 12,000 mm.

-Besides the major food crops of rice and maize, the State is also renowned for its horticulture crops like orange, lemon, pineapple, guava, litchi, banana, jack fruits and temperate fruits such as plum, pear, peach etc. potato, ginger, turmeric, black pepper, arecanut, bayleaf, betel vine, short -staple cotton, jute, mesta, mustard and rapeseed etc. are some of the important cash crops in the State.
+Besides the major food crops of rice and mai ze, the state is also renowned for its horticulture crops like orange, lemon, pineapple, guava, litchi, banana, jackfruit, and temperate fruits such as plum, pear, peach, kiwi, etc. Apart from the above, the state has achieved significant success in the cultivation of non-traditional crops like tea, tomato, mushrooms etc."

 Influenced directly by the south-west monsoon, the State has an average annual rainfall of 12,000 mm.
 With all the rivers being monsoon fed, the river basin of the Meghalaya has a potential of about 3,000 megawatt of hydro-power if which only 11.8% has been tapped.